 You may receive frequent WEA messages during an emergency.
 Message frequency depends on the number of imminent threats to life or property in your area.

 16. If, during an emergency, I can't make or receive calls or text messages due to network congestion, will I still be able to receive a WEA message?

 Yes, WEA messages are not affected by network congestion.

 17. What if I don't want to receive WEA messages?

 You can opt-out of receiving WEA messages for imminent threats and AMBER alerts, but not for Presidential messages.
 To opt out, please refer to instructions from your wireless carrier or visit http://www.ctia.org/wea for more information.

 Some cell phones allow the users to opt-in and opt-out directly on their devices.
 These devices differentiate the imminent threat alerts into two categories - "Extreme alerts" and "Severe alerts" as shown in the image below.

-The Extreme alerts from the National Weather Service include warnings for tornadoes, extreme winds, hurricanes and typhoons.
-Tsunami warnings will also become available as Extreme alerts later in 2013.
-The Severe alerts from National Weather Service include warnings for flash floods, dust storms, blizzards and ice storms.
+The Extreme alerts from the National Weather Service include warnings for tsunamis, tornadoes, extreme winds, hurricanes and typhoons.
+The Severe alerts from National Weather Service include warnings for flash floods and dust storms.
 For example, by keeping Extreme alert selected and de-selecting Severe alert, the user would still be capable of receiving Extreme alerts, but would not receive Severe alerts on their cell phone.